REMSA: Foundation Model Selection for Remote Sensing via a Constraint-Aware Agent: Conclusion and Discussion

+We proposed \system, an LLM agent that combines a structured FM database with task-aware orchestration for real RSFM selection problems.
+By orchestrating modular tools for retrieval, ranking, clarification, explanation, and memory augmentation, \system enables transparent and consistent RSFM selections under user-specified constraints.
+Our structured RSFM database \fmd consolidates heterogeneous descriptions for transparent retrieval and comparison.
+Across our rubric-based expert benchmark, \system outperforms retrieval-only, unstructured RAG, and naive agent baselines in selection quality.
+This work opens several directions for future research, including expanding the benchmark to more complex scenarios, developing unified execution interfaces and lightweight accuracy--cost benchmarks for well-standardized RSFM categories, incorporating learned performance-prediction modules when sufficient standardized transfer data becomes available, and exploring adaptive FM selection strategies.

-\stitle{Limitations.} Although \system performs successfully in the selection of RSFMs, some limitations remain: For example, our benchmark is based on 75 expert-annotated queries, which may miss rare or emerging use cases.
-However, the overall evaluation effort is substantial, totaling 900 expert ratings.
-In addition, the ranking relies on in-context learning rather than supervised training, which may limit performance on complex or uncommon queries.
-Despite these limitations, \system demonstrates the feasibility of constraint-aware agentic RSFM selection, setting the basis for future extensions to other scientific domains.
+Although \system performs well in RSFM selection, several \emph{limitations} remain.
+Our benchmark includes 100 expert-scored queries, which may miss rare or emerging use cases, although the evaluation requires substantial effort with 3,000 expert ratings.
+In addition, the ranking relies on in-context learning rather than supervised training, which may limit selection quality on complex queries.